 Once the flashing is complete, unmount the storage device.
 After that you can remove the SD card from its reader and put it back into the AutoPi device.
 If using a CM4 device, unplug the CM4 device's USB cable and press the button to put the device into hibernation, then a short press to start up the device.

-Once you have flashed your device, you will need to have it re-accepted in the AutoPi Cloud.
+Next, you will need to have the device re-accepted in the AutoPi Cloud.
 To do so, you need to first have the device boot up and connect to the internet.
 After that, log in to my.autopi.io.
 You should immediately see a notification letting you know that the device's key isn't accepted.

 Another way of accepting the key is to go to the Settings page and navigating to your device's general settings.
 There you should be able to see that the "Key state" field says unaccepted and a green "Accept" button should be showing.
 Clicking on the button, accepts the key.